What I learned from Harrison Owen, creator of Open Space Technology

 I think my very first practical realization was that as a facilitator, I

 wasn’t responsible for other people’s experiences.
-What a revelation!
-I

 could do my best to create the conditions for the work to be done.
 Beyond